tsgates/arch-wiki-markdown/wiki/E4rat.md

     pkill e4rat-collect

-Upon successful boot and after having waited the allotted time you should see the following file: /var/lib/e4rat/startup.log
+Upon successful boot and after having waited the allotted time you should see the file /var/lib/e4rat/startup.log.

 Do not forget to remove the e4rat-collect command from your boot loader configuration file (not necessary if you inserted it on the grub command